Energy, entropy, and arbitrage: Applications

+As a first example we consider the monthly stock prices of Apple and Starbucks from January 1994 to April 2012.
+The market consists of these two stocks and we normalize the prices so that they are equally weighted in January 1994 (i.e., $\mu(0) = (0.5, 0.5)$).
+This data set is also studied in \cite{PPA12}.
+Now we simulate the performance of the $\lambda$-strategy with $\lambda = 0.3$.
+We let $\pi(0) = \mu(0) = (0.5, 0.5)$ be the starting weights and use monthly time steps.
+Figure \ref{fig:applestarbucks} (left) plots the energy-entropy decomposition

+as a function of time.
+Since $\pi$ is an energy-entropy portfolio, the drift process $D(t)$ is increasing by construction.
+From the figure, it is clear that the drift process drives the long term outperformance of the portfolio.
+On the right we also plot the weight of Starbucks.
+We see that the portfolio moves towards the market slowly (approximating a finite variation process); it adjusts more rapidly when the market is volatile, i.e., when the energy term is large.
+Compared to a constant-weighted portfolio, here the fluctuation of the relative entropy term is smaller.

+Next we turn to a more realistic example where we consider monthly country returns (in US dollars) of 18 emerging market countries from January 2001 to March 2013.
+More precisely, for each country we pick a country index, and the returns of that index are taken to be the country returns.
+The data is extracted from Factset.
+The market consists of these countries, where the starting market weights are proportional to the total capitalizations of the indices.
+For example, the beginning market weights of Brazil, Chile and China are respectively 0.138, 0.044 and 0.073.

+Again we simulate the performance of the $\lambda$-strategy with $\lambda = 0.3$.
+We consider two cases where $\pi(0) = \mu(0)$ and $\pi(0) = (1/n, \ldots, 1/n)$ respectively.
+Figure \ref{fig:emergingmarkets} plots the energy-entropy decompositions of the two portfolios.
+In both cases $\pi$ outperforms the market and the drift process has a steady increasing trend.
+Note that although we use the same update rule in both cases, the time series of the relative entropy terms are quite different because the portfolio depends on the entire history of portfolio and market weights.

-\section{Hierarchical portfolios}
+\subsection{Hierarchical portfolios}

-Consider a trader in global markets.
-It is convenient to think of her portfolio in a hierarchical framework: (i) a portfolio that describes the proportion of money invested in each country, (ii) for each country with several sectors in its economy, a portfolio that describes the amount invested in each sector as a proportion of the total money invested in that country, and finally (iii), for each sector of every country, how the allocated amount is distributed among various stocks as proportions of the corresponding total.
+Consider an investor in global markets.
+It is convenient to think of the portfolio in a hierarchical framework: (i) a portfolio that describes the proportion of capital invested in each country, (ii) for each country with several sectors in its economy, a portfolio that describes the amount invested in each sector as a proportion of the total money invested in that country, and finally (iii), for each sector of every country, how the allocated amount is distributed among various stocks as proportions of the corresponding total.
+The above is an example of a {\it hierarchical portfolio}, and similar structures arise for example in managing a fund of funds or combining performances of different managers.

-The above is an example of a hierarchical portfolio.
-Similar structures result while investing in a fund of funds or combining performances of different managers.
-In these situations it is convenient to have both the construction of portfolios and the analysis of their benefit being done in the same hierarchical fashion.
-In particular, we would like to \textit{attribute} the free energy and relative entropy risk separately for each level of the hierarchy.

-Fortunately, energy-entropy portfolios are tailored to the stated attribution problem.
-We describe the solution for a two-step hierarchy (``sector'' and ``stocks'').
-But the analysis is similar in the case of multiple levels (``country'', ``sector'', ``stocks'', etc.).